v1ct0r/ApplozicSwift/MIGRATING.md

 ### Migrating from versions <= 5.5.0

-#### Removed the depricated configuration for navigation bar
+#### Removed the deprecated configuration for navigation bar

 The configuration for changing `navigationBarTitleColor`, `navigationBarBackgroundColor`, `navigationBarItemColor` has been removed from `ALKConfiguration`.

-Instead use the `UINavigationBar.appearance` to config navigation bar the title, background, bar item color
+Instead use `UINavigationBar.appearance` to change the navigation bar title, background and bar item color

 ```swift
 let navigationBarProxy = UINavigationBar.appearance(whenContainedInInstancesOf: [ALKBaseNavigationViewController.self])